louisponet/DFControl.jl/docs/src/guide/configuration.md

 This will set up all the required information and store it for later use.
 To start a [`Server`](@ref) simply call `start(server)`, which will launch the daemon externally.
+Make sure that the `host` address points to a persistent server, i.e. if a cluster has multiple frontend nodes, find the ip address of one particular one, and set that one as the `host` address.
+During the setup of an external server, it may ask whether a `local_tunnel` should be created.
+If enabled, a persistent ssh tunnel will be created from the local machine to the target host through which the http requests will be sent.
+This is useful when the remote is behind an authentication firewall.

 ## Pseudopotentials
 Pseudopotentials are grouped in sets, which are stored for later ease of use.